JuliaMolSim/Molly.jl/GPU_PATCH.md

     step 2 is done.
   - Ensure the fused dense path does not accidentally reintroduce a CPU round-trip if it still needs any metadata from the tile pipeline.

+  ### Updated state:

+  - This is still the right plan.
+  - The newly restored dense force path does not consume the tile list and does not reintroduce the old host round-trip.
+  - The tile-count machinery remains useful for:
+      - the tile-list path
+      - profiling and later auto-dispatch heuristics

   ### Main edit sites: